 - Krasnyy Velikan – Red Giant Organic Russian Heirloom Carrots

-- David's Garden Scarlet Nantes Carrot Seeds – My mom always planted scarlet nantes.
+- David's Garden Scarlet Nantes Carrot Seeds – My mom always planted scarlet Nantes.
 It was her favorite “go to” carrot as a reliable producer of large carrots.

 #3 – Help Your Carrots to Sprout

 Some folks cover their planting beds with burlap and water right through the burlap to help retain moisture.
 Remove the burlap at the first sign of green sprouts.
 Another technique is to cover the seeded rows with a board, or tent garden fabric over the area to retain moisture.
 I like to be able to see what's going on, plus bare ground is likely warmer ground, which speeds germination, so I usually keep mine naked.
-If it is very windy or dry, I'll use burlap.
+If it is very windy or dry, I'll use burlap to cover.

 #4 – When to Thin Carrots

-I usually pull my extra carrots, but if plants are very thickly planted, snipping off the extra might be safer.
+I usually pull my extra carrots, but if plants are very thickly planted, snipping off the extra plants might be safer.
 Pulling closely growing carrots might lead to pulling up the carrots you want to keep.
 Use a sharp pair of scissors to trim plants to ground level and desired spacing.
 Below you can see a cluster of greenhouse carrots that are ready to be thinned.

 #5 – Carrot Care During the Growing Season

-#6 – Harvesting your Garden Carrots
+#6 – Harvesting Carrots

 When gathering carrots, take carrot to avoid getting the juices from the carrots tops on your bare skin.
 Like parsnips and other plants in the carrots family, the sap can cause phytophotodermatitis.
 Phytophotodermatitis symptoms include painful rash and blisters, as you can see in the post My Worst Gardening Mistake.